What is a SLAPP Suit?

 Protect the Protest Coalition

 The national Protect the Protest (PtP) coalition is a core CLDC partner.
 Comprised of more than 60 nonprofits across the country, and with a motto of “An attack on one is an attack on all,” PtP seeks to preserve our First Amendment right to protest by taking on corporate bullies who use strategic lawsuits against public participation (SLAPPs) to silence their critics.
-Lauren Regan, Executive Director & Senior Staff Attorney, directs the PtP legal working group, and in June 2020, CLDC brought on attorney Rebecca Chapman, in part to devote more time to putting an end to this abuse of the court system.
+Lauren Regan, Executive Director & Senior Staff Attorney, directs the PtP legal working group.
 The coalition also provides important media and campaign support for the SLAPP litigation CLDC is currently leading, and for the activists and organizations targeted by SLAPP bullies.